-The National Osteoporosis Society published a practical guide on vitamin D and bone health in children and young people was published in December 2018, authored by paediatricians Dr Paul Arundel and Professor Nick Shaw.
+The Royal Osteoporosis Society published a practical guide on vitamin D and bone health in children and young people was published in December 2018, authored by paediatricians Dr Paul Arundel and Professor Nick Shaw.

 This guide is based on current evidence and covers topics including: